NatLibFi/FinGreyLit/metadata/README.md

         print(f"PDF file at {record['url']} has title {record['dc.title']}")
 ```

-## Metadata scheme
+## Metadata schema

-See the [schema documentation](schema.md) for details on which metadata fields are included and what they represent.
+See the [schema documentation](../schema.md) for details on which metadata fields are included and what they represent.

 ## File naming